NannyML/nannyml/docs/quick.rst

 The main goal of the ML model monitoring is to continuously verify whether the model maintains its anticipated performance (which is not the case most of the time [1]_).

-Monitoring performance is relatively straightforward when :term:`targets<Target>` are available but this is often not the case.
-The labels can be delayed, costly or impossible to get.
-In such cases, estimating performance is a good start of the monitoring workflow.
+Monitoring performance is relatively straightforward when :term:`targets<Target>` are available, but this is often not the case.
+The labels can be delayed, costly, or impossible to get.
+In such cases, estimating performance is a good start for the monitoring workflow.
 NannyML can estimate the performance of an ML model without access to targets.

 To reliably assess the performance of an ML model, we need to aggregate data.
-We call this *aggregation* chunking and the result of it a :term:`chunk<Data Chunk>`.
-There are :ref:`many ways to define chunks in NannyML<chunking>`, in this quickstart we will use size-based chunking and define the size of the chunk to be 5000 observations:
+We call this *aggregation* chunking, and the result of it is a :term:`chunk<Data Chunk>`.
+There are :ref:`many ways to define chunks in NannyML<chunking>`.
+In this Quickstart, we will use size-based chunking and define the size of the chunk to be 5000 observations:

 .. nbimport::
     :path: ./example_notebooks/Quickstart.ipynb